Ramla-r4/Movio/README.md

 # 🎬 Movie Recommendation System

-###  An AI-powered Flutter app that recommends movies based on user-provided descriptions using BERT embeddings and TMDb API..
+###  An AI-powered web application that recommends movies based on user-provided descriptions using BERT embeddings and TMDb API..

 ## 🛠 Tech Stack
 - **Frontend:** Flutter